-Safety notices are issued when defects arise during use of a paraglider which could possibly also affect other gliders of the same model
+Safety notices are issued when defects arise during use of a paraglider which could possibly also affect other gliders of the same model.

-The notices contain instructions on how the affected gliders can be inspected for possible faults and the steps required to rectify them.
+The notices contain instructions on how to inspect the gliders concerned for possible faults and the steps required to rectify any faults.